Fund For Safe Communities

 How it Works

-Through this fund, we distribute grants for direct service programs, communication, advocacy, and organizing efforts led by community-based organizations.
-We prioritize BIPOC-led and influenced efforts that are grounded in the needs of diverse Minneapolis neighborhoods.
+Through this fund, we distribute grants for direct service programs, communication, advocacy, and organizing led by community-based organizations.
+We prioritize efforts that are led and influenced by Black, Indigenous, and people of color, and which are grounded in the needs of diverse Minneapolis neighborhoods.

-This fund supports organizations and efforts that address systemic inequities and reform the criminal justice system.
+This fund supports organizations and efforts focused on addressing systemic inequities and reforming the criminal justice system.

-The goal of this grant is to also heal individuals and communities affected by horrific tragedies including the killing of George Floyd.
+This fund supports efforts to heal individuals and communities affected by horrific tragedies, including the killing of George Floyd.

 Explore President Barack Obama’s recommendations for moving to action on police reform.